 Lentils Are High in Lectins

 Beyond the histamine content of lentils, they’re also high in lectins, proteins on the surface of certain plant-based foods.
-Lentils are one of the richest sources of lectins but they’re not the only one.
-According to Harvard Health, beans, peas, peanuts, and whole grains also top the list of lectin-rich foods.
-(6)
+Lentils are one of the richest sources of lectins, but they’re not the only ones.

 Why are there concerns in some circles about lectins?
-These proteins reduce the absorption of some minerals, particularly zinc, iron, and calcium by attaching to cells in the digestive tract.
-One theory is that if lectins attach to cells for a long time, it could trigger an autoimmune reaction and inflammation, but this hasn’t been proven conclusively.
+These proteins reduce the absorption of some minerals, particularly zinc, iron, and calcium, by attaching to cells in the digestive tract.

-Still, there is some evidence that lectins play a role in certain inflammatory conditions like rheumatoid arthritis.
-(8) It may turn out that lectins are problematic for people with autoimmune conditions too.
-Anecdotally, some people say that lectin-rich foods worsen their symptoms.
+Still, there is evidence that lectins play a role in certain inflammatory conditions, like rheumatoid arthritis.
+(8) It may turn out that lectins are problematic for people with autoimmune conditions, too.

 On the plus side, foods that contain lectins, like lentils, are nutrient dense and contain phytonutrients with anti-inflammatory activity.
-Most of the harms of lectins comes from laboratory studies where researchers exposed cells to large quantities of lectins from raw wheat.
+Most of the harm of lectins comes from laboratory studies where researchers exposed cells to large quantities of lectins from raw wheat.

-In the study, raw wheat caused histamine release.(10) But it’s doubtful that the cells in your intestinal tract would ever be exposed to such large quantities of lectins by eating a food such as cooked lentils.
+In the study, raw wheat caused histamine release.(10) But it’s doubtful that the cells in your intestinal tract would ever be exposed to such large quantities of lectins by eating a food, such as cooked lentils.

 Reducing Lectins in Lentils

 Is there a way to reduce lectins in lentils?
 Yes, but you’ll need to prepare them yourself and not use canned lentils.
-You can lower the lectin content of lentils by soaking them in water for 24 hours and then cooking them to a high temperature by boiling.
-(7) Since lectins are on the surface of lentils, it’s easy to inactivate them with water and heat.
+You can lower the lectin content of lentils by soaking them in water for 24 hours, and then cooking them to a high temperature by boiling.
+(7)

 Well soaked and cooked lectins should not increase the risk of inflammatory symptoms or significantly interfere with the absorption of minerals.
 Still, if lectin-rich foods, like lentils, worsen your histamine intolerance symptoms, avoid them.
 You can find out how they affect you by keeping a food diary.

 Keeping a food diary is one of the most important things you can do if you have histamine intolerance.
-You’re unique from other individuals with histamine intolerance, and your tolerance to certain foods may differ too.
-You’ll discover exactly how your body responds to foods, like lentils, by closely tracking your symptoms by journaling.
+You’re unique among other individuals with histamine intolerance, and your tolerance to certain foods may differ too.

 Lentils Also Contain Oxalates

-Lentils contains other compounds called oxalates.
-(11) This makes consuming large quantities off-limits for people who have a history of calcium-oxalate kidney stones.
-(12) But there are other concerns about oxalates and some of them indirectly relate to histamine intolerance.
-Plus, there are reports of people with histamine sensitivity responding poorly to oxalate-rich foods, like lentils, although it’s not necessarily oxalates triggering the symptoms.
+Lentils contain other compounds called oxalates.
+(11) This makes consuming large quantities off-limits for people with a history of calcium-oxalate kidney stones.
+(12) But there are other concerns about oxalates, and some indirectly relate to histamine intolerance.

 Why would oxalates be a problem with histamine intolerance?
-Some people, especially those with poor gut health seem to have problems eliminating oxalates.
-The thought is that, in some people, oxalates build up, activate the immune system and cause inflammation.
-Where there’s inflammation, there’s histamine release.
-That’s why some sites recommend limiting dietary oxalates for people with histamine intolerance.
+Some people, especially those with poor gut health, seem to have problems eliminating oxalates.
+The thought is that, in some people, oxalates build up, activate the immune system, and cause inflammation.

 However, the oxalate-histamine intolerance connection isn’t proven, and, unless you have a history of kidney stones, most healthcare providers don’t advise limiting them.
-But since a number of people with histamine intolerance also have gut health issues, I wouldn’t recommend making them a large part of your diet.
-If you develop symptoms after consuming foods high in oxalates, it’s best to remove oxalate-rich foods from your diet.
+But since a number of people with histamine intolerance also have gut health issues,

 Find out whether green beans are high in histamine.